Skip to main content

 Who We Are

-The Honors Village is a dynamic living and learning community that enhances the intellectual exploration and personal development of its residents.
+The Honors Village is an optional, value-added living and learning community that enhances the intellectual exploration and personal development of its residents.
 The Honors Village offers students a wide range of educational opportunities that ease the transition to honors in college and help students make connections with their peers, NC State, and the world around them.

 There is no additional cost on top of a student’s general Housing expenses to participate in a village at NC State, but you get so much more from your on-campus housing and University Honors Program experiences by living in the Honors Village!

-The Village offers support staff in the form of a full-time director with research and faculty experience, a graduate assistant, student peer mentors, and a faculty Scholar-in-Residence living in Bagwell Hall.
+The Village offers support staff in the form of a full-time director, a graduate assistant, student peer mentors, and a Scholar-in-Residence living on-site in Bagwell Hall.
 The Honors Village is not simply a place where you live, but a space where students, faculty, and staff co-create a transformational learning experience and a community that shares similar values and priorities.
-Each semester Honors Villagers can participate in a variety of activities and initiatives that complements the University Honors Program, promotes exploration, and builds community.
+Each semester Honors Villagers can participate in a variety of activities and initiatives that complements the University Honors Program values and requirements, promotes exploration, and builds community.

-If you have any questions, contact Dr. O’Leary, Director of the Honors Village at smoleary@ncsu.edu.
-For general information on the NC State Housing process and timelines, including Village applications, visit: housing.dasa.ncsu.edu.
+If you have any questions, please email Village Leadership at llv-honors-village@ncsu.edu.
+For more information about what Living Learning Villages are and why you should apply to live in one, visit the Living and Learning Village webpage.
+For general information on the NC State Housing process and timelines, including Village applications, visit housing.dasa.ncsu.edu.

 Village Benefits: What You Get